-Though receiving an FDA warning letter is not the end of the world, your company must understand the letter, respond appropriately and take action to achieve compliance, which can pose challenges if you aren’t sure what is expected of you.
+Though receiving an FDA warning letter is not the end of the world, your company must understand the letter and respond appropriately.
+Conducting an FDA inspection may be necessary for you to achieve compliance, which can pose challenges if you aren’t sure what is expected of you.

 What Happens After You Receive a 483 Inspection Observation or a Pharmaceutical Warning Letter

-Whether you receive a form 483 or a warning letter, you are expected to develop a regulatory response to the FDA in writing.
-Included in your strategy will be addressing and remediating compliance issues as quickly and thoroughly as possible.
+Whether you receive an FDA 483 or a warning letter, you are expected to develop a regulatory response to the FDA in writing.
+Included in your strategy will be an FDA Audit that addresses compliance issues through remediation as quickly and thoroughly as possible.
 Taking comprehensive action is essential to getting your company back on track.
+A well written FDA EIR is essential to proving concise and clear documentation for your activity.

 Resolving Compliance Issues at Your Company

-If the FDA issues you a 483 inspection observation or warning letter, Regulatory Compliance Associates® Inc. can assist in developing a response that will be accepted by the Agency and be realistic for your organization to execute.
+If the FDA issues you the unique types of FDA 483 warning letters, Regulatory Compliance Associates® Inc. can assist in developing a response that will be accepted by the Agency and be realistic for your organization to execute.
 We can prepare a strategy and implementation program to help remediate the observations, as well as develop a comprehensive proof book.
-We can also provide independent oversight of your operations during the remediation efforts to help mitigate the impact to ongoing business.

 Our list of services and programs to help with remediation efforts include: